Skip to main content

 Top reasons to study this course

-• Staff are research active and widely published, which underpins their teaching, and means you gain a contemporary, authentic learning experience.
+• Research-active staff: our staff are research active and widely published, helping you gain a contemporary, authentic learning experience.

-• We host a number of political archives including The Green Party Archive, The Fascism Collection, and The Tom Sawyer Archive (former Labour Party General Secretary, 1994-98).
+• Political archives: we host a number of political archives including The Green Party Archive, The Fascism Collection, and The Tom Sawyer Archive (former Labour Party General Secretary, 1994-98).

 Download pdf Order prospectus